likebobby/google-event-management/README.md

 - Under More Actions -> Edit Confirmation you can change what the user will see after the form is submitted (OPTIONAL)
 - Go Tools -> Script Editor (it opens) -> Triggers -> Current script's triggers -> Add a new trigger
 - Run: onFormSubmit Events: From spreadsheet -> On form submit
-- You can also set notifications on error, if developing it's recommended to set it to "immediately"
+- You can also set notifications on error, if developing it's recommended to set it to "immediately" (OPTIONAL)